Canadian Judge Resigns After Furor Over 'Knees Together' Remarks In Rape Case

 Camp, who is originally from South Africa, was appointed to a judgeship in 2012.
 He had previously worked at a commercial litigation law firm in Alberta.
 And despite a sustained uproar over his conduct during the 2014 rape trial, Conservative Justice Minister Peter MacKay appointed Camp to the federal bench the following summer.

 Proceedings against Camp were begun after law professor Alice Woolley of the University of Calgary and others filed a complaint about his behavior in the criminal trial.
-By the time Alberta's Justice Minister Kathleen Ganley asked the judicial council to review the judge's behavior, several online petitions were also calling for his removal.
+By the time Alberta Justice Minister Kathleen Ganley asked the judicial council to review Camp's behavior, several online petitions were also calling for his removal.

 Shortly after Camp's resignation letter was filed Thursday, Canada's Justice Minister Jody Wilson-Raybould said, "From my perspective as minister, and the perspective of our government, sexual assault and gender-based violence is in no form acceptable.
 And we will continue to stand up for victims of sexual assault and gender-based violence and accord them the necessary respect and dignity that they deserve."

 In the misconduct inquiry, the judge defended himself by saying his misconduct stemmed from either an unconscious bias or ignorance.
-His apologies and attempts to educate himself were enough to warrant staying on the bench, he said.
+He said his apologies and attempts to educate himself were enough to warrant staying on the bench.

 The judicial council did not agree, saying that the judge's questions to the alleged victim "were not simply attempts at clarification.
 He spoke in a manner that was at times condescending, humiliating and disrespectful."